sanbox-irl/sanbox-irl.github.io/source/_posts/what-are-mixels.md

 This article is a programmer's guide to working with pixel art.
 Particularly, I'm writing for programmers who think they know what they're doing in general, but want to have a more rigorous approach to pixel art.
 Working on *Fields of Mistria*, at the beginning (more than half a decade ago), I'd constantly be told "that's a mixel, we can't have those" and I'd have no idea what artists were talking about.
 Eventually, I developed an intrinsic sense of what a "mixel" was, mostly visually, but I wanted to have a more rigorous understanding of it.
 This article is my attempt at exactly that.

-We'll start by trying to rigorously define pixel art and hopefully find that a reasonable definition of a "mixel" falls out of these other definitions.
-Afterwards, we'll walk through how, as a programmer, you can avoid making mixels in your own games.
-If all you've heard is to "avoid non-integer resizing", keep reading, as there's quite a lot more to it than that!
+We'll start by gathering examples of what people tend to call "mixel" art.
+After that, I will try to rigorously define pixel art, where we'll find that a reasonable definition of a "mixel" naturally emergees.
+Afterwards, we'll walk through how, as a programmer, you can avoid making mixels in your own games, and why sometimes, you'll want to have mixels anyway.

-Let's start with a very basic definition of a "mixel" -- in "pixel art" games (whatever that means), a mixel is generally seen as a pixel of an "incorrect" size.
-This incorrect size is most definitely seen when games mix "high resolution" art and "pixel art" together, such as in *Celeste*:
+## Mixel Gallery

+There are many games with mixels, but interestingly, the phenomenon is mostly a modern one, so let's go over some indie games that are commonly said to have "mixels".

+> That mixels largely appear in modern titles is a *hint* as to their true nature.

 ![A screenshot of *Celeste* showing both high and low resolution artwork](celeste.png)